 Want to enjoy your keto squash casserole as your main dish?
 Just add some protein!

 You can add in cooked ground beef or diced smoked sausage.
 Adding Italian sausage or even crumbled breakfast sausage also adds a delicious flair to this dinner.

-A more subtle flavor would be add shredded chicken.
+A more subtle flavor would be to add shredded chicken.
 I find doing this and adding in some baby spinach is quite yummy.
 Add some chopped jalapeños for some heat.

 What If I Don’t Have Yellow Squash?

 This keto squash casserole recipe can also be made with zucchini or any squash you have (even spaghetti or acorn!).
 Make it up and enjoy!
 If you use a much firmer squash, just cook it in the skillet until tender.